onyijne/ovy/README.md

 This is a skeleton [Onsen UI](https://onsen.io/) and [Vue.js](https://vuejs.org/) application integrated with [Yii 2](http://www.yiiframework.com/) as a backend.

-The template contains examples of using Onsen UI with Vue.js and Yii2 including ajax request with enabled CSRF.
+The template contains examples of using Onsen UI with Vue.js and Yii2, with the ability to rapidly develop a native looking ajax powered app with CSRF enabled.

-Assets management is done via npm, meaning Yii2 only handles server side and nothing else.
+Assets management is done via npm.

 DIRECTORY STRUCTURE
 -------------------